California

 • Pretrial proceedings

-• Any prior criminal information such as:
+• Any prior criminal information, including:

 • Prior sentences